Slavik-s-line/Amazon_ana_bestbuy_parsing/README.md

 Also, depending on the country, Amazon shows a different number of products.
 Therefore, the test case was conducted with a location in the Netherlands.

+The code may not work the first time due to a bad internet or an unexpected message in the browser.

+The file with code you can find by the way "\test\test_shopping.py".

 ## Test assignment

 The script is based on the following scenario: